-In addition to the USDA eligibility factors above, USDA also has standard loan qualifying guidelines in place:
+In addition to the loan eligibility factors above, the program also has standard loan qualifying guidelines in place:

-- USDA Credit Score: USDA applicants will want to ensure their credit score is 620 or greater in order to be approved.
+- USDA Credit Score: Applicants will want to ensure their credit score is 620 or greater in order to be approved.
 Keep in mind that a 620 or greater credit score does not guarantee loan acceptance.
-All USDA lenders have additional “overlays” or waiting periods for any applicants that have experienced serious financial hardships, regardless of credit score.
+All USDA lenders have additional “overlays” or waiting periods for any applicants who have experienced serious financial hardships, regardless of credit score.
 This includes a past bankruptcy, repossession, short sale or home foreclosure.

-- Employment & Work History: USDA lenders require a solid two-year employment history with no extended gaps in employment.
-Switching employers within two years (same line of work) is often acceptable.
+- Employment & Work History: USDA lenders require a solid two-year employment history with no extended or unexplainable gaps in employment.
+Switching employers within two years (same line of work) is acceptable.
 Example: David has been working for the cable company for the past 5 years.
-He recently resigned to go work for a new cable company.
-David took 2 weeks off in between jobs, this perfectly acceptable.
+He recently resigned to go work for a different cable company.
+David also decided to take 2 weeks off in between jobs.
+This example is perfectly acceptable.

-- Commissioned, 1099 or self-employed borrowers will need to have a solid two-year history with tax returns.
-Please note this does not apply to applicants that are recent college graduates, applicants on total disability or retired/pension.
+- Commissioned, 1099, or self-employed borrowers will need to have a solid two-year history with tax returns.
+Please note this does not apply to applicants who are recent college graduates, applicants on total disability or retired/pension applicants.

-- Debt to Income: Most home loan programs have debt to income ratio limits, USDA is no exception.
-USDA is typically looking for home buyers housing debt ratios to not exceed 30% of their gross income.
-Total debt ratios (housing debt plus all other monthly debt listed on credit report) is not to exceed 42%.
-Note that child support and alimony payments are included in overall debt.
+- Debt to Income: Most home loan programs have debt-to-income ratio limits, and USDA is no exception.
+USDA is typically looking for buyers’ housing debt ratios to not exceed 30% of their gross income.
+Total debt ratios (housing debt plus all other monthly debt listed on the credit report) is not to exceed 42%.
+Note that child support, alimony payments, and student loans will be included in the overall debt.
 The debt ratio limits are firm for loan files that require a manual underwrite, these are typically files with lower credit scores.
-Slight exceptions to the debt ratio rules can apply for applicants with strong compensating factors like high credit score, savings, etc. Additionally, files that receive an accept approval under the USDA automated GUS underwriting system.
+Slight exceptions to the debt ratio rules can apply to applicants with strong compensating factors like high credit scores (720+) good bank savings (reserves) etc. Additionally, files that receive an accepted approval under the USDA automated GUS underwriting system.

-Applicants can figure monthly mortgage payments by using the USDA mortgage payment calculator found on the right side of this page.
-Please also be sure to check the main home page to learn about all the great benefits of the USDA loan program.
+Applicants can figure out monthly mortgage payments by using the USDA mortgage calculator found on this page.
+Please be sure to call us today if require any assistance or want to learn how to apply.

 Additional USDA Loan Requirements:

 Please read the USDA Purchase FAQ page above for more helpful information.
-If you need assistance, please call ph: 800-691-8826, or just submit the Quick Contact form on this page.
+If you need assistance, please call us, or just submit the Quick Contact form on this page.
 Mobile users will find the form at the very bottom of this page.